-The Trail also links in with other walking tracks within the West MacDonnell National Park, allowing side trips to explore more of the Park.
+The trail also links in with other walking tracks within the West MacDonnell National Park, allowing side trips to explore more of the park.

 Along the way you camp under the stars.
-Most camp sites have picnic tables and tent sites.
-All Trailheads have a water supply and some have free gas barbecues.
-Fully guided tours are available, otherwise set off on your own ensuring you’re well equipped and have notified the relevant authorities.
+Most campsites have picnic tables and tent sites.
+Multi-day walker fees and camp fees apply.
+Multi-day trail use and campsites must be booked online before you arrive.
+All trailheads have a water supply and some have free gas barbecues.
+Fully guided tours are available; otherwise set off on your own – ensure you’re well equipped and have notified the relevant authorities.